lolgear/lolgear.github.io/_posts/2017-10-09-The-build-system-still-could-hurt-you.md

 But you don't need to know source code of these items, it is not your area of interest in current product or project or position.
 Even if you are core developer and contribute to Swift or JVM, it is not a standard practice to build JVM or Swift for certain product and use it as source code instead of binary.

-However, you could do, remember, no limitations in sofware development world.
+However, you could do, remember, no limitations in software development world.

 Before I treated library only as binary and choose a core or platform or system library for example.